jfauser1395/SpaceOfThoughts_Blog_Project/README.md

 ng serve
 ```

-to start the dev server.
-Navigate to `http://localhost:4200/` or Press `o + Enter` to open in the system's default browser.
+The application will start on it's own alternatively navigate to `http://localhost:4200/` or Press `o + Enter` to open in the system's default browser.

 ## Login into the application